-The School of Technology maintains a Machine Shop with comprehensive learning facilities available to Michigan Tech students.
-The shop also offers machine-fabrication services for the campus research community.
+The School of Technology maintains a Machine Shop with comprehensive facilities available to Michigan Tech students.
+The shop also offers machining and fabrication services for the university research community.

-The Machine Shop is made up of four distinct areas: a main workshop, where the machinery is housed; an assembly area, where student groups have designated space; a tool room; and a student computer workstation, where CAD may be used.
-Students have the convenience of working through all phases of a project in one location—from drafting to fabrication to assembly.
+The shop facility is made up of several distinct areas: the main shop area containing traditional metalworking machines including CNC and manual lathes and mills, bandsaws, drill presses, grinders, sanders, CNC plasma cutter and a welding area; an assembly area, where student groups have designated space; a prototyping and reverse-engineering room which includes a portable laser scanner and an industrial quality 3D printer; and a student computing area with six workstations and space for design briefings and team meetings.
+Students have the convenience of working through all phases of a project in one location: from design and computer modeling to fabrication to assembly.
 Additionally, shop hours are extended during the academic year to accommodate students’ schedules.

 What equipment is available?